 The Company initially recognises financial instruments at transaction prices.
-The Company's financial assets and PPN are subsequently measured at FVTPL.
+The Company's financial assets and PPN are subsequently measured at fair value through profit or loss ("FVTPL").

 Regular draw down and repayment of investments are recognised on the trade date, being the date on which the Company commits to invest or reduce the investment.